Trump Unpopular with Hispanics in Florida, Struggles in Matchups with Democratic Contenders in New FAU Poll

 Nov 06, 2019, 12:00 ET

-BOCA RATON, Florida, Nov.
-6, 2019 /PRNewswire-HISPANIC PR WIRE/ -- U.S. President Donald Trump's approval ratings are underwater among Hispanics in Florida, where he trails by large margins in head-to-head matchups with top Democratic presidential contenders, according to a statewide survey of voters conducted by the Business and Economics Polling Initiative (FAU BEPI) in Florida Atlantic University's College of Business.
+BOCA RATON, Fla., Nov.
+6, 2019 /PRNewswire/ -- U.S. President Donald Trump's approval ratings are underwater among Hispanics in Florida, where he trails by large margins in head-to-head matchups with top Democratic presidential contenders, according to a statewide survey of voters conducted by the Business and Economics Polling Initiative (FAU BEPI) in Florida Atlantic University's College of Business.

 The poll of 600 registered voters shows Hispanics overall have an unfavorable opinion of Trump, with 48 percent disapproving of his job performance, while 31 percent approve, and 22 percent are undecided.
 Trump's approval is underwater with Puerto Ricans at 64 percent disapproval and 19 percent approval.
 However, those from Mexico are split, with 43 percent disapproval and 38 percent approval.
 Cubans provided a bright spot for Trump, with 47 percent approval and 28 percent disapproval.